 “We have many examples of games in which the definition of new keywords have completely changed the outlook of a game.
 It is really that powerful.”

-So we hope that this first lesson has helped you understand what ASO is and why it is a key component in marketing your app.
-Keep an eye out for tomorrow’s lesson, where we will show you how the Apple App Store and Google Play each determine which keywords are associated with your app.
+Hopefully, this first lesson has helped you understand what ASO is and why it is a key component in marketing for your app.
+In the next lesson, we will explain the differences between how the Apples App Store and Google Play Store determine which keywords are associated with your app.